avatar

 5. Buying Public Offices, Bureaucratic Diversity, and Economic Development

-I show that socioeconomic diversity in the government could contribute to the development of private enterprises.
-I study the institution of selling public offices during late imperial Qing and show that it had a positive impact on early industrialization in China.
+I show that socioeconomic diversity and business representation in the government could contribute to the development of private enterprises.
+I study the institution of selling public offices during the late imperial Qing and show that it had a positive impact on early industrialization in China.
 In traditional Chinese society, merchants had relatively low social status and their businesses were frequently subject to government extortion and appropriation.
 By taking advantage of the office-selling program, the merchants were able to gain increased representation within the imperial bureaucracy.
 This, in turn, had a positive spillover effect on the private sector and early industrialization.
 I argue that changes in bureaucratic composition did not necessarily enhance the institutional environment for businesses.
 Instead, a more plausible mechanism is that purchasing officials had more progressive ideologies, preferences, and relationships with business interests, ultimately reducing the occurrences of arbitrary government interference and extortion.

 6.